 The survey also reveals continued polarization over abortion.
 Even as the public expresses support for finding a middle ground, most Americans are quite certain that their own position on abortion is the right one, with only a quarter (26%) saying they ever wonder about their views on the issue.
 This is a slight decline since 2006, when 30% expressed doubts about their own view on abortion.
 Furthermore, many people on both sides of the issue say that the opposite point of view on abortion is not a “respectable” opinion for someone to hold.
 Nearly half of abortion opponents (47%), including 62% of those who say abortion should be illegal in all cases, say that a pro-choice view is not a respectable opinion for someone to hold.
 On the other side, 42% of abortion supporters (including 54% of those who want abortion to be legal in all cases) say the pro-life point of view is not respectable.

-Attend church services weekly; 73% favor making all abortion illegal.
-There’s your pro-life movement, and that movement is shrinking at a regular rate; is already smaller than it has been at any time in US history, and is only going to get smaller as time goes on.
+Attend church services weekly, 73% favor making all abortion illegal.
+There’s your pro-life movement, and that movement is shrinking at a regular rate.
+It is already smaller than it has been at any time in US history, and is only going to get smaller as time goes on.
+Christianity’s declining numbers also leads to attempts to tie christianity’s resistance to abortion to humanitarian beliefs in general, but that is merely a lie perpetrated by the desperate:

 The current secular consensus, however, is that all stages of human life do not merit equal protection.
 As mentioned above, it’s an uncontroversially easy choice to allow a woman to live, not her fetus, when that choice is forced by a dangerous pregnancy.

 Which also addresses why abortion is not murder; because not all stages of life are protectable or even demonstrably human in any way beyond basic genetic makeup.
 Human life is governed by several necessary components; volitional will, conscious mind, corporeal existence, breath and heartbeat.
-That abortion stops a beating heart is only an observation that the autonomic functions of the brain stem have been established.
-The brain itself is not functioning in any meaningful way until well into the third trimester; and even then the brain (if it even exists) is in a sleep state until after birth.
+Abortion stopping a beating heart is only an observation that the autonomic functions of the brain stem have been established and then terminated.
+The fetal brain itself is still not functioning in any meaningful way until well into the third trimester, and even then the brain if it even exists is in a sleep state until after birth, see the Scientific American article I quote above.

 Halfway through my pregnancy, I learned that my baby was ill.
 Profoundly so.
 My doctor gave us the news kindly, but still, my husband and I weren’t prepared.
 Just a few minutes earlier, we’d been smiling giddily at fellow expectant parents as we waited for the doctor to see us.
 In a sonography room smelling faintly of lemongrass, I’d just had gel rubbed on my stomach, just seen blots on the screen become tiny hands.
 For a brief, exultant moment, we’d seen our son—a brother for our 2-year-old girl.